ldltools/scxmlrun/examples/accumulator/README.md

   [invalid3](scenarios/invalid3.txt),
   [invalid4](scenarios/invalid4.txt)

-## running the accumulator statechart and its monitors against valid/invalid scenarios
+## running the accumulator statechart and its monitors

 - to run the accumulator against the valid scenarios